NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Sense Ki.md

-**Prerequisites** ki spells
+**Prerequisites** Qi Spells
 * * *
-You can read the presence of ki in your area.
+You can read the presence of qi in your area.
 You gain imprecise lifesense out to a range of 30 feet.

 *Source: Pathfinder #167: Ready?
 Fight!*
 *OGL*